accraze/text2token/README.md

 # text2token
-break down corpus of text into lines and tokens
+is a nodejs module that breaks down a corpus of text into lines and tokens.

 ## Useage
 ```